sagemath/trac_to_gh/Issue 1187.md

 # Issue 1187: bug in G.conjugacy_classes_subgroups()

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1187

 Original creator: was